Vivo Exporter

 Requesting data from the streams

-By using a simple HTTP request, you can retrieve the data from the streams.
+By using an HTTP request, you can retrieve the data from the streams.
 The following are the endpoints available:

 Exposes log events in JSON format.
 Each event contains a timestamp, metadata and the event content.